arpith20/Airplane/README.md

 airport, and it’s on!!

 As you fly, right click to begin ascending; the plane descends automatically.
-So it’s critical to master this bouncy method of flying.
+So it’s critical to master this bouncy method of flying.<br/>
 Missiles of varying sizes are shot at you.
 So, you’ll spend most of your time avoiding these.
 Keep a close eye at the fuel gauge!
 You’ll steadily be running out of fuel as you try to gain height.
 Hit a missile, run out of fuel, or fly into the bottom edge of the